gnicol/GitSwarm/perforce_swarm/doc-ee/administration/restart_gitlab.md

 - [Mailroom]
 - Logrotate

-## GitSwarm restart
+## GitSwarm EE restart

-There may be times in the documentation where you are asked to _restart_ GitSwarm.
+There may be times in the documentation where you are asked to _restart_ GitSwarm EE.
 In that case, you need to run the following command:

 ```bash
 sudo gitswarm-ctl restart